GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 **October 15th, 2020**: `self.crossOriginIsolated` is available from Chrome 87.
-Reflecting that, `document.domain` is immutable when `self.crossOriginIsolated` returns `true`. `performance.measureMemory` ending its origin trial and is planned to be enabled by default in Chrome 88.
+Reflecting that, `document.domain` is immutable when `self.crossOriginIsolated` returns `true`. `performance.measureMemory` is ending its origin trial and is planned to be enabled by default in Chrome 88.
 Shared Array Buffer on Android Chrome will be available from Chrome 88.